ZachiNachshon/dotfiles-example/README.md

 ### Transient Files

 If files in `<repo-root>/dotfiles/transient` directory exists, they will be sourced along but won't get symlinked anywhere.<br/>
-You can use this to export ENV vars with sensitive information such as secrets to become available an newly opened shells.
+You can use this to export ENV vars with sensitive information such as secrets to become available on any newly opened shells.
 Files under `transient` folder are git ignored by default to prevent from committing to a public repository.

 | :warning: Warning |
 | :--------------------------------------- |